wp-plugins/jquery-t-countdown-widget/readme.txt

 3. screenshot-3.png shows an expansive view of the available `jQuery T(-) CountDown` options that have been provided for your viewing pleasure.

 == Changelog ==

+= 2.0.8 =
+* adjusted CSS to be compatible with WordPress 3.3

+= 2.0.7 =
+* super fun with svn tagging issues.

 = 2.0.6 =
 * further countdown optimizations.